-Academy staff will be reminded/updated about e-safety matters at least once a year, and receive training from a CEOP (Child Exploitation and Online Protection) instructor.
+Academy staff will be reminded/updated about e-safety matters at least once a year and the co-ordinator will regularly share updates with staff relating to the positive approach to the teaching of e-Safety matters.

 12. Managing Internet Access and Other Technologies